Determinantal Point Processes for Coresets: Conclusion

-We applied our general coreset theorems to the ubiquitous $k$-means problem.
-Given a dataset, the ideal marginal kernel $\ma{K}$ adapted to the $k$-means problem is untractable and we thus propose a heuristics via random Fourier features and the Gaussian kernel in order to efficiently sample a DPP that has the desirable properties to sample coresets (if not provably, at least quantitatively).
-To sample a subset of size $m$, our heuristics runs in $\mathcal{O}(Nm^2)$.
-This is more expensive than the sensitivity-based iid strategy (that runs in $\mathcal{O}(Ndm)$), especially as the number of samples $m$ increases; but empirically provides better results both regarding the coreset property and the $k$-means performance in classification tasks, on different artificial and real-world datasets.
+From an application point-of-view, the coreset theorems were applied to the ubiquitous $k$-means and linear regression problems.
+Given a data set, the ideal $L$-ensemble $\ma{L}$ adapted to these problems is untractable and we thus propose two heuristics, one via random Fourier features of the Gaussian kernel, and one based on the Vandermonde matrix, in order to efficiently sample a DPP that has the desirable properties to sample coresets (if not provably, at least quantitatively).
+To sample a subset of size $m$, our heuristics run resp. in $\mathcal{O}(nm^2+nmd)$ and $\mathcal{O}(nm^2)$.
+This is more expensive than the sensitivity-based iid strategy, especially as the number of samples $m$ increases; but empirically provides better coresets on different artificial and real-world data sets.